 Ancient Bristlecone Pine Forest

 Technically, the Ancient Bristlecone Pine Forest does require a small detour off of Highway 395.
-However, much like the Death Valley NP, it is highly recommended to visit it along the way.
+However, much like the Death Valley NP, it is highly recommended to visit it during a drive from LA to Lake Tahoe.
 You will not regret adding merely an hour of driving, that’s for sure!

 If, somehow, you’re still not convinced about adding Bristlecone Pine Forest to your road trip itinerary, you’ll definitely want to keep reading.

 This precious spot is home to some of the oldest trees found on our planet.

 Many of the trees found in the Bristlecone Pine Forest are more than 4000 years old!

 You can get more information about the area at the visitor center located at Schulman Grove.
 It’s open throughout the summer between 10AM and 5PM Thursday to Sunday.

 After a hike through the Ancient Bristlecone Pine Forest, it’s time to continue along Highway 395 until you reach Bishop, another stop worth making during a road trip from LA to Lake Tahoe.

 Bishop is yet another cute town that’s situated along Highway 395.
 It makes for one of the favorite local getaways from the hustle and bustle of Los Angeles.
 Its beautiful surrounding area makes for a great destination to visit on your drive up to Lake Tahoe.